un4rch/openpilot_AdvExamples/docs/openpilot_whitebox_attack.md

 print(f"Note conf: Lower conf misleads the system") print(f"Note dist: If dist diff division is high means that patch is effective (makes distance higher)")
 ```
+These visualizations will help us understand how the patch affects the Supercombo model's perception and how subtle the patch can be while still being effective.